3-Day Douro Valley Itinerary Without a Car (From Pinhao)

 Pinhao is a pretty little village on the Douro River

-• Several wine cellars and restaurants are either within the village or just a short walk away.
+• Several wine cellars and restaurants are within walking distance.

 Getting to Pinhao by train